TERMS AND CONDITIONS

 All other UK Postcodes, surcharge does not apply.
 (We reserve the right to amend the surcharge postcode areas at any time and without notice).

-No rose will be replaced or refunded without photographic proof and with our own product description label still attached to the plant, you are advised to immediately email your pictures to [email protected]
+No rose will be replaced or refunded without photographic proof and with our own product description label still attached to the plant, you are advised to immediately email your pictures (ref point 6.11) to [email protected] as soon as you see a major issue with your purchase for us to advise on appropriate remedies.

-- OUR GUARANTEE: All bareroot and newly potted roses are guaranteed to grow by July 1st following delivery from the previous autumn or spring otherwise will be replaced and not refunded in the following November with a bareroot rose of the same variety and type or if no longer available with the most similar rose available at that time provided they were originally handled, stored and planted as advised in our planting instructions.
+- OUR FREE REPLACEMENT GUARANTEE: All bareroot and newly potted roses are guaranteed to grow by July 1st following delivery from the previous autumn or spring otherwise will be replaced and not refunded in the following November with a bareroot rose of the same variety and type or if no longer available with the most similar rose available at that time provided they were originally handled, stored and planted as advised in our what to do next & planting and aftercare instructions.

-We can not take responsibility is taken or given for losses as a result of adverse weather conditions, failure to follow our planting and aftercare instructions, lack of water, unsuitable planting position or unsuitable growing medium.
+NO responsibility is taken or given for damage or losses as a result of subsequent adverse weather conditions, subsequent frost damage, subsequent severe winter weather, failure to follow our planting and aftercare instructions, lack of water, unsuitable planting position, re-planting a new season/recently potted rose before it has become fully rooted into the original pot and compost supplied or unsuitable growing medium.

-In the unlikely event of a complaint, it should be made by 1st July (in year 1 of supply) in writing and you must also provide photographs of the plant showing the full plant in planted position, close up image of any damaged or dead growth, close up image of Plant Label or return the goods with your order details.
-Plants that fail under the above terms will be replaced in the following autumn with a barerooted plant of the same or similar variety if not available.
-We do not offer cash refunds.
+The final recipient of the rose(s) supplied is required to regularly water & check your roses after planting for good establishment and healthy growth.
+If you have any serious concerns with a rose supplied by us, please contact us as soon as possible and before any serious issues or death occurs so appropriate advice and remedies can be given and before the 1st of July after planting.
+In the unlikely event of a complaint, it should be made by 1st July (in year 1 of supply) in writing and you must also provide clear photographs of the plant showing the full plant and surroundings in its final planted position, a close up image of any damaged or dead growth, a close up image of Plant Label on the problem rose.
+Plants that fail under the above terms will be replaced in the following autumn with a barerooted plant of the same or similar variety if available.
+We do not offer cash refunds unless plants are retuned to us in a live saleable condition with your order details including your order number.

 - GUARANTEE PERIOD: Due to reasons beyond our reasonable control, roses supplied that subsequently die (including Standard Roses that may partially die) after the above stated period having initially grown normally in their first season with the customer are not covered by our free replacement guarantee.